Altinn/altinn-studio-docs/content/broker/user-guides/developer-guides/send-files/_index.en.md

 ## Event: no.altinn.broker.allconfirmeddownloaded {#event-allconfirmeddownloaded}

 This event is triggered when all the recipients has confirmed the download has completed.
 If the FileTransfer has a single recipient, this will be published at the same time as downloadconfirmed.
-Depending on the Broker Service settings, this may lead to the file being deleted automatically.
+Depending on the Broker Service settings, this may lead to the file being purged automatically.

 ## Event: no.altinn.broker.fileneverconfirmeddownloaded {#event-fileneverconfirmeddownloaded}